Conditions

 18. Moldofsky, H., Harris, H.W., Archambault, W.T., Kwong, T. and Lederman, S. (2011).
 Effects of bedtime very low dose cyclobenzaprine on symptoms and sleep physiology in patients with fibromyalgia syndrome: a double-blind randomized placebo-controlled study.
 The Journal of rheumatology, 38, 2653-2663.

-Other Conditions in Neurological, Long Term Conditions, Rheumatology, Pain
+Neurological, Long Term Conditions, Rheumatology, Pain